szaretsky/anthropic-mcp/README.md

 ### Exception Reporting

 The exception reporter receives two arguments:

 - `exception`: The Ruby exception object that was raised
 - `context`: A hash containing contextual information about where the error occurred

 The context hash includes:

 - For tool calls: `{ tool_name: "name", arguments: { ... } }`
 - For general request handling: `{ request: { ... } }`

 When an exception occurs:

 1. The exception is reported via the configured reporter
-2. For tool calls, a generic error response is returned to the client: `{ error: "Internal error occurred", is_error: true }`
+2. For tool calls, a generic error response is returned to the client: `{ error: "Internal error occurred", isError: true }`
 3. For other requests, the exception is re-raised after reporting

 If no exception reporter is configured, a default no-op reporter is used that silently ignores exceptions.